-6.2.1 Disparities in Basic Skills The substantial gaps in performance on standardized tests (8th grade level English and Math skills, NAEP) have not significantly narrowed among White, Black, Hispanic, and Asian students.
+6.2.1 Disparities in Basic Skills The substantial gaps in performance on standardized tests (8th grade level English and Math skills, NAEP) have narrowed among White, Black, and Hispanic students.
+The scores of Asian students have risen relative to everyone else.

 It would be valuable to track disparities in test scores on the basis of family incomes well as by race and ethnicity.
 Given the disproportionate number of non-white and non-Asian households that are low-income and/or concentrated in highly urban school districts in New Jersey, race and ethnicity stand in as proxies for a number of additional socioeconomic variables.
 Whatever the complex of causes, these outcomes are clearly inequitable.
+Figure 6.2.1.1 Disparity in reading scores, 8th grade